 SketchUp components enable you to reuse objects.
 For example, pretty much every building has at least one door and window.
 Instead of modeling these common objects, you can insert a component that someone else has already made.
 Like all geometry in SketchUp, a component is still made of edges and faces.
 The edges and faces are simply part of a special component group.
 (You can also create components to reuse your own geometry, but that's covered in Developing Components and Dynamic Components.)

 Have you ever stuck a decal on a window or a wall?
-In SketchUp, sticking an image on a face is even easier than those decals, because digital images don’t wrinkle or trap air bubbles.
-Technically speaking, SketchUp enables you to import images that are already on your hard drive or grab images from Google Street View.
-If you import images from your hard drive (select File > Import to see the Open dialog box, shown in the figure), you can import the image as an image, a texture, or a matched photo.
+In SketchUp, sticking an image on a face is even easier than those decals, because digital images don't wrinkle or trap air bubbles.
+Technically speaking, SketchUp enables you to import images that are already on your hard drive.
+When you import images from your hard drive (select File > Import to see the Open dialog box, shown in the figure), you can import the image as an image, a texture, or a matched photo.

 To add detail and realism to your models, SketchUp enables you to paint materials on faces.
 Materials are essentially paints that have a color and optional texture (defined within an image file).
 For example, in the following figure, the roofing material has a blue color and a texture that simulates metal roofing.
 The siding and grass are also materials that have a color and texture.